 Following the implementation of the above changes to the road traffic emissions model, the pollutant concentrations at sensitive receptor locations no longer indicated any potential for significant effects or exceedances of the AQO as a result of the proposed development.
 This was in part due to the updated verification year traffic data leading to a reduction in the calculated adjustment factor, resulting in the model being more representative of local pollutant monitoring, and the more realistic approach of using the assumed opening year (2026) background concentrations and emissions factors for the development scenarios.

-The case study above highlights the requirement to question whether it is better/beneficial for Air Quality Assessments to be more representative of real-world conditions but with reduced robustness, or to continue to follow the most conservative approach at all times, with the risk of predicting exaggerated (and unrealistic) impacts on the air quality of the local area.
+The case study above highlights the requirement to question whether it is beneficial for Air Quality Assessments to be more representative of real-world conditions but with reduced robustness, or to continue to follow the most conservative approach at all times, with the risk of over-predicting impacts on the air quality of the local area.
 A sustainable compromise may be to employ the use of professional judgement as well as to carry out the assessment jointly between the Project Team and key regulatory stakeholders, to make sure that an assessment remains realistic and continues to follow accepted EPUK/IAQM modelling guidance, where appropriate.

 Find out more about robust approaches to Air Quality Assessments by clicking here.